 In most cases, lab testing is the only practical way to assess if your product is compliant with requirements such as substance restrictions, flame retardant properties, or electrical safety.
 As such, test reports serve as support documents to show compliance with specific standards or other technical requirements.

-Importers and manufacturers must ensure that their products are properly labeled with essential information such as the CE marking, product traceability, and relevant warning labels.
+Importers and manufacturers must ensure that they properly label their toy products with information such as the CE marking, product traceability, and relevant warning labels.

-The CE Marking indicates that the toy satisfies the requirements of applicable CE directives, such as the Toy Safety Directive.
+Toys must bear the CE Marking indicating that the product satisfies the requirements of applicable CE directives, such as the Toy Safety Directive.

-When it’s not feasible to attach the CE mark on the products, importers or manufacturers can include the mark on its packaging and documentation such as the user instructions and the DoC.
+When it’s not feasible to attach the CE mark on the products, importers or manufacturers can include the mark on its packaging and documentation such as the user instructions.

-CE directives require that importers and manufacturers must provide traceability information on the product or its packaging.
-The goal is to provide direct access to consumers or government authorities.
+CE directives require to provide traceability information on the product or its packaging.

 - Company name, registered trade name, or registered trademark